dingotiles/dingo-postgresql-clusterdata-backup/README.md

 The backup location can be any blob store/object store/bucket supported by the https://fog.io library.

+The intent of this project is to avoid coupling Dingo PostgreSQL to AWS-specific tooling.

 ## Usage

 To backup a cluster's data, pass the data to the executable via `STDIN`: